COSD-PANDA/datasd_council_report_2017/main/technical-guidelines.md

 * To the extent possible, data released on the portal will not be filtered, except to exclude irrelevant, inaccurate or test data as needed.
 * All steps will be taken to perform aggregation to preserve anonymity and reduce mosaic effect before filtering is considered.
-* If filtering is considered, we first make the justification by comparing to datasets of similar type published by other cities cities.
+* If filtering is considered, we first make the justification by comparing to datasets of similar type published by other cities.
-* If filtering does take place, it will be clearly noted on the portal in dataset documentation what filters were applied.
+* If filtering does take place, it will be clearly noted on the portal in dataset documentation the filters there were applied.
 * Any decisions about data filtering must include the Chief Data Officer.

 ##ETL